Battle of Sehested: Wallmoden's counterattack and retreat

-The leading column of the 5th battalion of the Legion was charged by the Funen Dragoon Regiment, but despite the attempt, was unable to form an infantry square in time.
+The leading column of the 5th battalion of the Legion was charged by the Funen Light Dragoon Regiment, but despite the attempt, was unable to form an infantry square in time.
 The survivors were taken prisoner, as were the crew of the KGL artillery battery and one of the Hanoverian guns.
 The other two battalions broke and routed back to safety, whilst the captured artillery pieces were dragged back into the Danish lines.
 The Coalition forces withdrew 500 metres down the Osterrode road, and took up a new position, with their left resting on Hohenfelde, and their right on the Eider.
 On their left, a fierce engagement developed between the 1st and 2nd battalions of the Russian-German Legion and Bie's force, with the outnumbered Danish getting the worst of it.
 After realizing his men had run out of ammunition, Bie was forced back about halfway to the Rendborg road, alongside the vanguard.
 Fortunately for the Danish army, the Holstein Cavalry Regiment and the Polish Cavalry Regiment from Haby, arrived and pushed the Coalition left wing back to its main body.

 In a desperate attempt to break the Danish line, Wallmoden ordered Mecklenburg-Schwerin mounted Jägers to charge the southern part of Sehested.
-They were eventually routed by musketfire from the 2nd battalion of the Funen Regiment and the 1st battalion of the Schleswig Regiment.
+They were eventually routed by musketfire from the 2nd battalion of the Funen Infantry Regiment and the 1st battalion of the Schleswig Regiment.
 Realising that he could no longer hope to hold his position, Wallmoden ordered a retreat over the Eider to a position on the low heights around Osterrode.
 Prince Frederik ordered the Holstein Cavalry Regiment forward to try and convert this retreat into a rout, but their attack were beaten off by overwhelming Coalition musketfire and they fell back to the northern bank of the Eider.
 From there, they began an artillery bombardment on Wallmoden's position, as well as scouting on Vegesack's division, which had just arrived and was now occupying a position between Wakendorf and Bovenau to the west of the canal.
 Under heavy bombardment, Wallmoden now began to withdraw across the Cluvensieck bridge, taking up a defensive position facing back across the canal.

 End of battle

 Charles XIV John had now arrived on the scene, and after a short discussion with Wallmoden and Vegesack, sent a messenger to Prince Frederik suggesting a twenty-four hour ceasefire, in order to collect the wounded and bury the dead, to which Frederik agreed.
 The Danish troops marched after the vanguard, while a rearguard was kept on the left of the Mühlenerg, to prevent any attempt at pursuit.
 The battle was over.
-For the Danish army, they had achieved their objective of clearing the road to Rendsburg, whilst the Coalition suffered an unhoped defeat.
-The Coalition lost 1,100 men in total, while the Danish lost approximately 500 men.
+For the Danish army, they had achieved their objective of clearing the road to Rendsburg, whilst the Coalition had suffered an unhoped defeat.
+The Coalition had lost 1,100 men in total, whilst the Danish had lost approximately 500 men.